In this article...

 Customer service or tech support, for example, are service-based, high-demand functions.
 Though reduced hours per week would benefit the employees, the customers, and thus also the company as a whole would likely suffer.

-The four-day workweek is not for everyone, so it’s important to consider an opt-in approach for maximum flexibility rather than a mandate.
+The 4 day work week is not for everyone, so it’s important to consider an opt-in approach for maximum flexibility rather than a mandate.

 While some may thrive on concentrated periods of deep work with little social interaction, others thrive on intermittent breaks and interactions with co-workers.